open-source-labs/SeeQR/README.md

 - Databases

   - In the 'DATABASES' view, an interactive Entity Relationship Diagram (`ER DIAGRAM`) is displayed for the selected database.
+    - Users can now save table layout in version 13.

   - Users can select `TABLE` to see selected database in tabular form.

     - Users can select a table from a list of all the tables in the schema of the currently selected database.